Viktor Petersson logo

 Share:

-Next, we delve into the world of Trusted Platform Modules (TPMs).
-Christian provides an overview of the different types of TPMs, their role in hardware security, and recent vulnerabilities, including how attackers could unseal Intel TPMs by reassigning pins from user space.
+As they delve deeper into the world of Trusted Platform Modules (TPMs), Christian provides an engaging overview of the different types of TPMs, their role in hardware security, and recent vulnerabilities.
+He shares a startling revelation about how attackers could unseal Intel TPMs by reassigning pins from user space, making it a must-listen for anyone invested in the future of firmware.

 Found an error or typo?
 File PR against this file.